 The vast majority (about 80-90%) of all macular degeneration cases is the dry form, yet it causes only about 10% of blindness from macular degeneration.
 The reverse is true for wet macular degeneration; only about 10-20% of cases are the wet form, but they cause about 90% of blindness from macular degeneration.

 Although dry macular degeneration does not necessarily turn into the wet form, almost all cases of the wet form do begin as the dry.
 Further, because it can cause rapid and severe damage, wet macular degeneration is considered an advanced stage of the disease.
-(For more information about the stages of macular degeneration, go to Key Point 1.
+(More information about the stages of macular degeneration.)

 Although the causes of macular degeneration remain uncertain, we do know what the major risk factors are.
 (Risk factors are things that increase your chance of getting a condition or disease.)
 They include: